googleapis/google-cloud-python/packages/google-cloud-storage/docs/storage/retry_timeout.rst

 --------------------

 For a number of reasons, methods which invoke API methods may take longer than expected or desired.
+By default, such methods are applied a default timeout of 60.0 seconds.

+The python-storage client uses the timeout mechanics of the underlying ``requests`` HTTP library.
+The connect timeout is the number of seconds to establish a connection to the server.
+The read timeout is the number of seconds the client will wait for the server to send a response.
+In most cases, this is the maximum wait time before the server sends the first byte.
+Please refer to the `requests documentation <https://requests.readthedocs.io/en/latest/user/advanced/#timeouts>`_ for details.

-By default, such methods all time out after a default interval, 60.0 seconds.
-Rather than blocking your application code for that interval, you may choose to configure explicit timeouts in your code, using one of three forms:
+You may also choose to configure explicit timeouts in your code, using one of three forms:

-- You can pass a single integer or float which functions as the timeout for the entire request.
+- You can specify a single value for the timeout.
+The timeout value will be applied to both the connect and the read timeouts.
 E.g.:

 .. code-block:: python

    bucket = client.get_bucket(BUCKET_NAME, timeout=300.0)  # five minutes

-- You can also be passed as a two-tuple, ``(connect_timeout, read_timeout)``, where the ``connect_timeout`` sets the maximum time required to establish the connection to the server, and the ``read_timeout`` sets the maximum time to wait for a completed response.
+- You can also pass a two-tuple, ``(connect_timeout, read_timeout)``,
+  if you would like to set the values separately.
 E.g.:

 .. code-block:: python